 Once the OST file size limits have been exceeded using the registry values, the OST files can be saved without getting corrupt.

 The perfect solution for 2GB OST file error without going into the technical details like other methods is taking assistance from the third-party tool like OST to PST Tool.
 This tool is very much different from the Microsoft’s Scanost.exe inbuilt solution which does not ensure the complete repair and not suited for large-sized OST file.
-The professional OST Repair Tool makes space for your OST files without compromising on the performance on their performance.
+The professional OST Repair Tool makes space for your OST files without compromising on the performance and properties of the OST file.
 So, it is always better to take professional assistance rather involving yourself in technical cobwebs.